An explicit presentation of the centre of the restricted rational Cherednik algebra: The centre of the blocks of

 Let us now generalise the results of the last section, in particular Theorem~\ref{thm25} to the case of the wreath product groups.
 This will allow us to write the blocks of the centre of the restricted rational Cherednik algebra for the wreath product directly from a given $\ell$-multipartition.
 The key is Theorem~\ref{thm18}, that there is an isomorphism

-Lemma~\ref{lem30} proves that $A(\lambda)^+_{\mathbb{Z}/\ell\mathbb{Z}}$ is the quotient of $A(\lambda)^+$ given by killing all terms that have a degree not divisible by $\ell$.
-Then as Theorem~\ref{thm25} gave an explicit description of $A(\lambda)^+$ directly from the Young diagram this will give us a combinatorial description of $A(\mathrm{quo}_\ell(\lambda))^+$.
+Lemma~\ref{lem30} proves that $A_c(\lambda)^+_{\mathbb{Z}/\ell\mathbb{Z}}$ is the quotient of $A_c(\lambda)^+$ given by killing all terms that have a degree not divisible by $\ell$.
+Then as Theorem~\ref{thm25} gave an explicit description of $A_c(\lambda)^+$ directly from the Young diagram this will give us a combinatorial description of $A_{\overline{c}}(\mathrm{quo}_\ell(\lambda))^+$.
 First, we will explain how to obtain $\lambda$ given $\mathrm{quo}_\ell(\lambda)$.

 Recall Theorem~\ref{thm1} which states there is a bijection between the set of partitions of $n\ell$ with trivial $\ell$-core and the $\ell$-multipartitions of $n$.
 This bijection is given by taking a partition to its $\ell$-quotient.
 We now wish to do the opposite.
 Given an $\ell$-multipartition of $n$ we would like to recover the corresponding partition of $n\ell$ with trivial $\ell$-core.
-There is no particularly deep theory here, all we must do is reverse the process.
 We include an example demonstrating how this is done. \begin{example} Let us find the partition of $27$ with trivial $3$-core and $3$-quotient ($(3,2)$, $(1,1)$, $(2)$).
 We first need to construct the columns in the bead diagram.
 For a set of $\beta$-numbers we use the first column hook lengths of these partitions.
 The set of first column hook lengths for $(3,2)$, $(1,1)$ and $(2)$ are $\{4,2\}$, $\{2,1\}$ and $\{2\}$ respectively.
 Since the first column hook lengths are $\{4,2\}$ our first column should have beads in the second and fourth position.
 Doing the same for the other two columns we obtain the bead diagram below

 Note that this diagram already has trivial $3$-core.
 We then read the first column hook lengths $\{4,6,7,8,12\}$ from the above diagram.
 Then using formula (\ref{equation1}) we get